WEC-Sim/WEC-Sim/source/viz.rst

 	* Hydrostatic Pressure
 	* Linear Froude-Krylov pressure
 	* Non-linear Froude-Krylov pressure
-	* Total pressure (hydostatic plus non-linear Foude-Krylov)
+	* Total pressure (hydrostatic plus non-linear Foude-Krylov)
 	* Froude-Krylov delta (non-linear minus linear)

-	The video below shows three different views of the RM3 model described in the turoeials.
+	The video below shows three different views of the RM3 model described in the tutorials.
 	The top right shows glyphs of the non-linear Froude-Krylov pressure acting on the float.
 	The bottom right shows the float colored by hydrostatic pressure.